-Signal Detection Theory Model: We developed a model of performance in our task, based on the signal detection theory (Green, 1996).
-We model the visual response to each image by a univariate internal representation denoted by the variable z.
+Signal Detection Theory Model

+We developed a model of performance in our task, based on the signal detection theory (Green, 1996).
+We model the visual response to the target object in each image by a univariate internal representation denoted by the variable z.
 This variable depends on the image and is perturbed by noise.
 We assume that for any fixed image, z is a Gaussian distributed random variable whose mean depends on the target object LRF.
 For each image, we assume that z is perturbed on a trial-by-trial basis by independent zero-mean Gaussian noise, and we assume that the variance this noise is the same for the response to all images.
 We refer to the noise that perturbs z for a fixed image as the internal noise and denote its variance as σi2.
 For each trial of the experiment, z takes on two values, zs and zc, one for the interval containing the standard and the other for the interval containing the comparison.

-If we consider performance for a particular pair of target standard and comparison LRFs, performance depends both on the difference between the expected values of z for each pair of LRFs, μs and μc respectively and on the value of σi2.
+If we consider performance for a particular pair of target standard and comparison LRFs, performance depends both on the difference between the expected values of z for each pair of LRFs, μs and μc, and on the value of σi2.
 In our experimental design we have an ensemble of images corresponding to each value of the target sphere LRF.
 The fact that we draw stochastically from this ensemble on each trial introduces additional variability into the value of the decision variable z that corresponds to a fixed target LRF.
 We call this the external variability, and model it as a Gaussian random variable with zero mean and variance σe2.
 We assume that σe2 depends on the experimentally chosen covariance scalar, but not on the target sphere LRF.
 Thus, the distributions of zs and zc, for a particular choice of target standard and comparison LRF and covariance scalar, are given by P(zs)=N(μs,σt) and P(zc)=N(μc,σt).
-Here μs is the mean value of the internal representation to the standard image and μc is the mean value of the internal representation to the comparison image. σt is the total variance, given as σt2=σi2+σe2, where σi2 and σe2 are the variance of the internal and external noise, respectively.
+Here μs is the mean value of the internal representation to the standard image and μc is the mean value of the internal representation to the comparison image.
+The total variance σt is given as σt2=σi2+σe2, where σi2 and σe2 are the variance of the internal and external noise.

 In the standard formulation of Signal Detection Theory for a 2AFC task, the observer makes their decision based on a comparison of zs and zc, choosing the interval with the higher value of z.
 The observer’s sensitivity depends on the mean values and the variance and is captured by the quantity d-prime given as d'=(μc-μs)/σt.
-This quantity (d') measures the distance between the two distributions by number of standard deviations units. d'=0 indicates the inability to distinguish between the standard and the comparison image.
-Larger values of d' indicates better ability to distinguish between the standard and the comparison image.
+This quantity (d') measures the distance between the two distributions in standard deviations units.
+Thus d'=0 corresponds to an inability to distinguish between the standard and the comparison image.
+Larger values of d' indicate increasing discriminability.

 For a fixed value of d', the difference in mean values is directly proportional to the standard deviation σt: